 When is the Women's World Cup?

-The tournament will take place starting today at 3 p.m.
-ET in Paris, with daily matches also in Grenoble, Le Havre, Lyon, Montpellier, Nice, Reims, Rennes, and Valenciennes over the coming weeks.
+The tournament is taking place in Paris, Grenoble, Le Havre, Lyon, Montpellier, Nice, Reims, Rennes, and Valenciennes over the coming weeks.
 The semifinals, which begin on July 2, and the final, on July 7, will take place in Lyon.

 Can I watch the Women's World Cup on TV?